 Durable Resin’s properties make it well suited for snap fits, press fits, or other features that require deformation of the final part.
 To aid in assembly, the part can be heated using a hairdryer or heat gun before placement.
 After cooling the fit will be strong and tight.

-Wash your parts with isopropyl alcohol (IPA) as per our standard guidelines.
+Wash your parts with isopropyl alcohol (IPA) as per our standard guidelines, which recommend 10 minutes with Form Wash or 20 minutes with a standard Finish Kit.
 Do not leave Durable parts in IPA for longer than 20 minutes total; excessive alcohol exposure affects the quality of the final part.
+To automate the washing process, Form Wash agitates the alcohol bath and removes parts from the bath after a set time.

 To achieve a smooth finish, sand support blemishes using standard sanding techniques.
 Sanding parts made with Durable Resin may prove more difficult than other resins, due to the low-friction surface, so allocate more time for finishing than other resins, at least for the first time.